csaralbrto/estrenar_v/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+## To install the project

+Run the `npm install` command to install the angle dependencies.
+Remember to have the node version: 12.18.1 or the same nvm version

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.